vectordotdev/vector/docs/usage/configuration/sources/file.md

 ### Auto Discovery

 Vector will continually look for new files matching any of your include patterns.
+The frequency is controlled via the `glob_minimum_cooldown` option.
 If a new file is added that matches any of the supplied patterns, Vector will begin tailing it.
 Vector maintains a unique list of files and will not tail a file more than once, even if it matches multiple patterns.
-You can read more about how we identify file in the Identification section.
+You can read more about how we identify file in the [Identification](#file-identification) section.

 ### Context

-Each event is augmented with contextual fields controlled by the `file_key` and `host_key` options.
-Please see the descriptions for each respective option.
+By default, the `file` source will add context keys to your events via the `file_key` and `host_key` options.

 ### Delivery Guarantee